Born This Way (album): Commercial performance

 The album debuted at the top spot in Australia, becoming her second number-one album there after The Fame Monster (2009).
-Born This Way was certified platinum in Australia in its first week by the Australian Recording Industry Association (ARIA) and has since been certified double platinum for a shipment of 140,000 copies.
+Born This Way was certified platinum in Australia in its first week by the Australian Recording Industry Association (ARIA) and has since been certified triple platinum for a shipment of 210,000 copies.
 Born This Way also debuted at the top spot on the New Zealand Albums Chart, becoming her second album to chart there, after The Fame Monster.
 The album was certified platinum in its first week of sales.
 Born This Way sold 184,000 copies in its first week in Japan, and debuted atop the Oricon chart.
-It has been certified triple platinum by the Recording Industry Association of Japan (RIAJ) for shipment of 750,000 copies.
+It had been certified triple platinum by the Recording Industry Association of Japan (RIAJ) for shipment of 750,000 copies.
 Born This Way was the fourth best-selling album of the year in Japan, with sales of 658,554 copies.

 In the United Kingdom, Born This Way debuted at number one on the UK Albums Chart dated May 29, 2011, selling 215,639 units, which was the highest first-week sales of the year.
 That week, the album outsold the rest of the top 10 combined and had the best first-week tally of any album by an American female solo artist since Madonna's Confessions on a Dance Floor debuted with sales of 217,610 copies in 2005.
-As of May 2021, Born This Way has been certified triple platinum by the British Phonographic Industry (BPI), selling a total of 1.05 million copies in the UK.
+As of September 2025, Born This Way had been certified quadruple platinum by the British Phonographic Industry (BPI), selling a total of 1.2 million copies in the UK.
 The album debuted at number one in Ireland, and Sweden, while debuting at number two in Finland where it was the fifth-best-selling album of 2011.
 In France, Born This Way debuted at number one on the French Albums Chart and held that spot for two weeks.
-As of January 2012, the album has sold 180,000 copies and has been certified double-platinum by the Syndicat National de l'Édition Phonographique (SNEP).
+As of June 2023, the album has sold 237,000 copies and has been certified double-platinum by the Syndicat National de l'Édition Phonographique (SNEP).

 According to the International Federation of the Phonographic Industry (IFPI), Born This Way was the third global best-selling album of 2011.
-As of 2021, Born This Way has more than 5.8 billion global streams, 5.2 million physical copies sold, and 31 million digital tracks sold.
+As of 2021, Born This Way had more than 5.8 billion global streams, 5.2 million physical copies sold, and 31 million digital tracks sold.